SCOTT SIMON, Host:

 SHELTON: How do you know?

-Mr. SHELTON: 'Cause hes rusty.
+SHELTON: 'Cause he's rusty.

-Mr. SHELTON: Mom, take my picture by Mater, please.
+SHELTON: Mom, take my picture by Mater, please.

-Melba Rigg, co-owner of Four Women on the Route, comes over to greet us and points out that while we say Tow Mater, she says Tow Tater.
+SHELTON: Melba Rigg, co-owner of Four Women on the Route, comes over to greet us and points out that while we say Tow Mater, she says Tow Tater.

 SHELTON: She says thousands of people from all over the world visit her little corner of Route 66 every year.
-Im not sure I really believe her.
+I'm not sure I really believe her.
 Thousands of people from all over the world?
 And then four bikers pull up, including Zakan Youness.

-Mr. ZAKAN YOUNESS: Hi.
+ZAKAN YOUNESS: Hi.

-Ms. RIGG: How you doing?
+RIGG: How you doing?
 Where you from?

-Mr. YOUNESS: We see this character so we stop to visit him.
+YOUNESS: We see this character so we stop to visit him.

-Mr. YOUNESS: All right.
+YOUNESS: All right.

-For NPR News, Im Missy Shelton.
+SHELTON: For NPR News, I'm Missy Shelton.

-Mr. SHELTON: (Singing) Get your kicks on Route 66...
+SHELTON: (Singing) Get your kicks on Route 66...

 SIMON: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.